fsh/strides/README.md

 _Resolved_ here means when any `BackwardsIndex` or `StrideIndex` has been translated into actual integers by interpreting them in the context of a length.
 And a `LinearSegment` is the finite version of a `LinearSequence`.

-Check out the generated documentation here for more examples.
+Check out the [generated documentation](https://fsh.github.com/strides/strides.html) for more.